 At Sandon JMI School, children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.

 We are committed to developing a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person’s life.

 The music curriculum ensures children sing, listen, play, perform and evaluate.
-This is embedded in the classroom activities as well as the weekly singing assemblies and performances (covid restrictions dependent).
+This is embedded in classroom activities, weekly composer appreciation assemblies (KS1 & KS2) ,weekly singing assemblies (whole school) and performances (covid restrictions dependent).

-Through the musical program Charanga, teachers produce inclusive lessons for all children to access the musical curriculum in a fun and engaging way, further promoting a love of learning.
-Teachers deliver music following the Charanga programme, designed specifically for the teaching of music in primary schools.
-Charanga lessons are planned in sequences to provide children with the opportunities to review, remember, deepen and apply their understanding.
+Alongside, subject specific knowledge, lessons are planned using the Charanga scheme of work.
+Lessons are delivered for all children to access the musical curriculum in a fun and engaging way, further promoting a love of learning.
+Lessons are planned in sequences to provide children with the opportunities to review, remember, deepen and apply their understanding.

-The elements of music are taught in classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
+The elements of music are taught in classroom lessons & within weekly assemblies so that children are able to use some of the language of music to dissect music they hear and understand how it is made, played, appreciated and analysed.
 In the classroom, children experience tuned and untuned instruments including the ukulele in lower KS2.
 Playing various instruments enables children to use a range of methods to create notes, as well as how to read basic music notation.
 They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.